Joystream (JOY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Joystream Historical Price

-According to the latest data gathered on Joystream live price page, the current price of Joystream is 0.00107436USD.
-The circulating supply of Joystream(JOY) is 1.08B JOY , giving it a market capitalization of $1.16M.
+According to the latest data gathered on Joystream live price page, the current price of Joystream is 0.00112191USD.
+The circulating supply of Joystream(JOY) is 1.08B JOY , giving it a market capitalization of $1.22M.

 The Joystream Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JOY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.